 Perhaps more than any other animal, the largest of the feline predators evokes awe.
 There is something deeply mysterious about this solitary hunter who roams the forests with strength and grace.
 No wonder the tiger is an iconic creature embraced as a symbol by religions, countries, businesses, sports teams, and more.
 Tigers loom large in folk stories, myths, music, and graphic imagery from pre-historic times to this day.
 Be sure to check out both the upper and lower realm of the tigers, as well as the trail system between, you never know where they will be!

 Van Andel Living Shores Aquarium

-This tropical building demonstrates the vast diversity of reptiles and amphibians, but you’ll also find many small primates along the way as well.
-The building houses the elusive Black-footed cat, Dart frogs, Caimans, a variety of small primates, sloth, and insects.
+You will discover a vast diversity of reptiles and amphibians and find many small primates along the way as well.
+The building houses the elusive Black-footed cat, Dart frogs, Caimans, a variety of small primates, and insects.

 This wooded trail begins at wallabies and ends at Red’s Hobby Farm.
-Along the way kids can pretend to sail on a pirate’s raft or ride on barrel horses!
-Ring tailed lemurs, owls, and other birds can also be found on the trail.
+Along the way, kids can see if they are able to move the wild way, just like the animals!
+Ring-tailed lemurs, howler monkeys, and parrots can also be found on the trail.
 (Seasonal dates of operation, dependent upon outdoor temperatures)